emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

   192.168.1.200
   ```

-  Access `http://192.168.1.200:18083` through a browser, and use the default username and password `admin/public` to login EMQX console.
+  Access `http://192.168.1.200:18083` through a browser, and use the default username and password `admin/public` to log in to the EMQX console.

 :::
 ::::